 Thus we get the equation of Force from Newton’s 2nd Law of motion.
 This helps us in the measurement of force.

 1. Net force means unbalanced force.
 There may be multiple force components working simultaneously on a body.
 Few of them may cancel each other.
 After getting the vector summation of all force components if we get a non-zero resultant force then we can say that a net force is working on the body.

-2. Net force causes acceleration of the body.
-Acceleration means change in velocity with time.
+2. Net force causes the acceleration of the body.
+Acceleration means a change in velocity with time.

 3. If force is zero, then from F =ma we get ma = 0

-So in absence of force there is no acceleration.
+So in the absence of force, there is no acceleration.

 Again when acceleration is zero that means no change in velocity.
 That means the object in motion moves with uniform velocity.
-We will solve few numerical problems now, in next paragraph.
+We will solve a few numerical problems now, in the next paragraph.